Limerick City and County Council: Directly elected mayor

 At the 2019 local election, a plebiscite was held under Part 6 of the Local Government Act 2019 on the establishment of a directly elected mayor for Limerick City and County.
 Voters in Limerick approved the proposal by a vote of 52.4%.
 In January 2021, the government approved the publication of the report on a directly elected mayor for Limerick.

 In August 2023, the Local Government (Mayor of Limerick) Bill 2023 was published.
 Kieran O'Donnell, Minister of State at the Department of Housing, Local Government and Heritage, stated that it was the intention of the government that the election for a directly elected Mayor for Limerick would be held on the same date as the 2024 local elections on 7 June 2024.

 The Local Government (Mayor of Limerick) and Miscellaneous Provisions Act 2024 was signed on 6 March 2024.

 Under the provisions of the 2024 act, the office of chief executive of the council was renamed as director general.
 Also, the office of Cathaoirleach was renamed as Príomh Chomhairleoir (lit.
-Head Councillor).
+Chief Councillor).
 The Príomh Chomhairleoir is the chairperson of the council who holds office for one year.